Content

 The Brownfield Land Register does not affect the status of sites that already have planning permission or are allocated in the adopted Local Plan for development.

-It should be noted that the inclusion of a site in Part 1 of the Register does not give any formal status, grant planning permission in principle or infer that planning permission will be granted for development.
+It should be noted that the inclusion of a site in Part 1 of the Register does not give any formal status, grant planning permission or Permission in Principle or infer that planning permission will be granted for development.

 Map